causely-oss/causelybot/README.md

           value: ["High", "Critical"]
 ```

-We also support the inverse-operations like `not_equals` and `not_in` as well.
-You can also provide multiple filters for a webhook like:
+CauselyBot also supports inverse operations like `not_equals` and `not_in`.
+Multiple filters can be provided for a webhook like:

 ```yaml
 webhooks: